special-char/the-special-character--tsc_tech-medusa-plugin-abandoned-cart/README.md

 ```

 Run the storefront login to your account and add products in the cart and you will get an email about the products that were abandoned in the cart.

+NOTE: You must have one notification provider configured to send email.

 ## Contribution